-Within the SaaS space, many of the industry’s most successful companies have had notable and easily understood philosophies, such as when Salesforce declared war on Siebel Systems and the antiquated world of on-premises software, as well as HubSpot’s evangelism of inbound marketing versus the old world of outbound marketing.
+Within the SaaS space, many of the industry’s most successful companies have had notable and easily understood philosophies, such as when Salesforce declared war on Siebel Systems and the antiquated world of on-premise software, as well as HubSpot’s evangelism of inbound marketing versus the old world of outbound marketing.
 More recently, Drift’s #NoForms campaign, which takes aim at the marketing industry’s reliance on forms is worthy of note too.
 These disruptive, contrarian philosophies and easily understood worldviews are how you become memorable and build brand preference today.
 You need to stand for something and it needs to be remarkable.
 Being disruptive and contrarian gives people a reason to care and has the potential to foster a community or movement (which is often bigger than the company), leading to that all important emotional connection between customer and brand.

 Many people obsess over being the first to market, but in terms of branding this is the wrong approach.
 While first mover advantage is important, the real battle is being first in the mind of the customer.
 It doesn’t matter if you’re fifth, fifteenth or fiftieth to market if you’re first in the mind of the customer.
 That’s the coveted, winning spot.
 But for SaaS companies to earn a place in the mind of the customer they need to provide a winning experience.